Progressive Alliance of Socialists and Democrats

-In the European Council, 8 out of 27 heads of state and government belong to PES parties and in the European Commission, 8 out of 27 Commissioners come from PES parties.
+In the European Council, eight out of 27 heads of state and government belong to PES parties and in the European Commission, 8 out of 27 Commissioners come from PES parties.

 History

 The Socialist Group was one of the first three groups to be created when it was founded on 23 June 1953 in the Common Assembly of the European Coal and Steel Community.
 The Common Assembly was the predecessor of the European Parliament.
 A group bureau and secretariat was established in Luxembourg.
 The group continued through the creation of the appointed Parliament in 1958 and, when the Parliament became an elected body in 1979 following the first European election, the group became the largest in terms of returned MEPs.
 It has ever since remained the largest or second-largest Group.

 In 1987, the Single European Act came into force and the group began co-operating with the European People's Party (EPP) to secure the majorities needed under the cooperation procedure.
-The left–right coalition between the Socialists and EPP has dominated the Parliament since then and the post of President of the Parliament has alternated between the two groups ever since, with some exceptions.
+The left–right coalition between the Socialists and EPP has dominated the Parliament since then.
+Further, with some exceptions, the post of President of the Parliament has alternated between the two groups ever since.

 Meanwhile, the national parties making up the group were also organising themselves on a European level outside the Parliament, creating the Confederation of Socialist Parties of the European Community in 1974.
 The Confederation was succeeded by the Party of European Socialists (PES), in 1992.
 As a result, the parliamentary group was renamed the Group of the Party of European Socialists on 21 April 1993.

 In 1999, the Parliament refused to approve the Santer Commission's handling of the EU budget.
 Allegations of corruption centred on two PES Commissioners, Édith Cresson and Manuel Marín.
 The group initially supported the Commission but later withdrew their support, forcing the Commission to resign.

-The group was renamed again to the Socialist Group in the European Parliament on 20 July 2004 and was given a different logo, to further distinguish the PES group organisation from the PES European political party.
+The group was renamed again to the Socialist Group in the European Parliament on 20 July 2004, and was given a different logo, to further distinguish the PES group organisation from the PES European political party.